-The District shall request information from the Registryr, its out of state equivalent romptly and in any case no later than thirty (30) calendar days from the date of employment.
-Registres will be processed according to the following procedure:
+The District shall request information from the Registroy, its out of state equivalen promptly and in any case no later than thirty (30) calendar days from the date of employment.
+Register will be processed according to the following procedure:

-- A. No later than ten (10) calendar days after the SuperintendethteoSuperintendent's designee has notified a job applicant of a decision to offer employment to the applicant, or as soon thereafter as practicable, the Superintendent or the Superintensethen distributed information from the Registry or, if the applicant consent is required to access the information, will supply the applicant with the release form utilized by D, Coff its out of state equivalent when available or obtaining information from the Registry. - B. If consent is required to access the Registmy, later than ten (10) calendar days after the Superintendent of the Superintendent's esignee has provided the successful job applicant with the form, the applicant must submit the signed form to EQ its out of state equivalent with a copy to the Superintendent of the Superintendent's esignee.
-Failure of the applicant to submit the signed form to DCF or its out of state equivalent within such that provided without good cause, will be grounds for the withdrawal of the offer of employment. - C. Upon receipt of Registryor out-of-state registryinformation indicating previously undisclosed information concerning abuse or neglect investigations concerning the successful job applicant/employee, the Superintendentthoe Superintendent's esignee will notify the affected applicant/employee in writing of the results of the Registry check and will provide an opportunity for the affected applicant/employee to respond to the results of the Registry check. - D. If notification is received by the Superintendent to Superintendent's designee that that the applicant is listed as a perpetrator of abuse or neglect on the Registry, the Superintendent or the Superintendent's designee shall provide the applicant with an opportunity to be heard regarding the results of the Registry check.
-If warrantery the results of the Registry check and any additional information provided by the applicant, the Superintendent and/or terminate the applicant's employment if the applicant as already commenced working for the bistrict.
+- A. No later than ten (10) calendar days after the SuperintendettteoSuperintendent's signee has notified a job applicant of a decision to offer employment to the applicant, or as soon thereafter as practicable, the Superintendent or the Superinte's destination from the Registry or, if the applicant sonsent is required to access the information, will supply the applicant with the release form utilized by D,CdF its out of state equivalent when available or obtaining information from the Registry. - B. If consent is required to access the Registry, later than ten (10) calendar days after the Superintendent othe Superintendent's esignee has provided the successful job applicant with the form, the applicant must submit the signed form to DQ its out of state equivalent with a copy to the Superintendent othe Superintendent's esignee.
+Failure of the applicant to submit the signed form to DCF or its out of state equivalent within such applicant, without good cause, will be grounds for the withdrawal of the offer of employment. - C. Upon receipt of Registry or out-of-state registry information indicating previously undisclosed information concerning abuse or neglect investigations concerning the successful job applicant/employee, the Superintendent be Superintendent's esignee will notify the affected applicant/employee in writing of the results of the Registry check and will provide an opportunity for the affected applicant/employee to respond to the results of the Registry check. - D. If notification is received by the Superintendent the Superintendent's designee that the applicant is listed as a perpetrator of abuse or neglect on the Registry, the Superintendent or the Superintendent's designee shall provide the applicant with an opportunity to be heard regarding the results of the Registry check.
+If warrachtey the results of the Registry check and any additional information provided by the applicant, the Superintendetheor Superintendent's designee shall revoke the offer of employment and/or terminate the applicant's employment if he applicant already commenced working for the bistrict.